Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

   }
 ```

-First we allocate presistently mapped temporary buffer that we will use as 1) transfer destination (from CPU) and 2) transfer source (to final buffer).
+First, we allocate a persistently mapped temporary buffer.
+We will use it as 1) transfer destination (from CPU), and 2) transfer source (to final buffer).
 We write our data into it.
-Create the final buffer on GPU and with special `vk::BufferUsageFlags::TRANSFER_DST` usage flag.
-To copy data between the buffers we need to use [vkCmdCopyBuffer](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdCopyBuffer.html).
+Then, create the final buffer on GPU with the `vk::BufferUsageFlags::TRANSFER_DST` usage flag.
+Use [vkCmdCopyBuffer()](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdCopyBuffer.html) to copy the data between buffers.
 Unfortunately, since it is a Vulkan command, it requires a command buffer.
-Vulkan applications often create special command buffer for setup operations like this.
+Vulkan applications often create a special command buffer for setup operations like this.
 You can find one in [EmbarkStudios' kajiya](https://github.com/EmbarkStudios/kajiya/blob/d373f76b8a2bff2023c8f92b911731f8eb49c6a9/crates/lib/kajiya-backend/src/vulkan/device.rs#L554).
-In `Rust-Vulkan-TressFX` I've created trait `WithSetupCmdBuffer` that requires `fn with_setup_cb(&self, callback: impl FnOnce(&ash::Device, vk::CommandBuffer));`.
-It is [implemented](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/master/src/vk_ctx/vk_ctx.rs#L124) by `VkCtx`, which is my version of kajiya's `Device`.
-The rest of the implementation is contained in [execute_setup_cmd_buf](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/master/src/vk_utils/setup_cmd_buf.rs#L8) that takes care of `vkBeginCommandBuffer()`, `vkEndCommandBuffer()` and `vkQueueSubmit()`.
-It should also cover synchronization, as we will destroy the temporary buffer right after transfer is finished.
+In `Rust-Vulkan-TressFX`, I've created trait `WithSetupCmdBuffer` that requires `fn with_setup_cb(&self, callback: impl FnOnce(&ash::Device, vk::CommandBuffer));`.
+It is [implemented](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/c0a020e1117bbb2d4ab6737738d8f89b9cb8b4b1/src/vk_ctx/vk_ctx.rs#L124) by `VkCtx`, which is my version of kajiya's `Device`.
+The rest of the implementation is contained in [execute_setup_cmd_buf()](https://github.com/Scthe/Rust-Vulkan-TressFX/blob/c0a020e1117bbb2d4ab6737738d8f89b9cb8b4b1/src/vk_utils/setup_cmd_buf.rs#L8).
+It takes care of `vkBeginCommandBuffer()`, `vkEndCommandBuffer()`, and `vkQueueSubmit()`.
+It should also cover synchronization, as we will destroy the temporary buffer right after the transfer operation finishes.